Drink Coffee Smarter: How to Maximize Antioxidants in Every Cup

 The Science Behind Coffee's Health Benefits

-Loaded with polyphenols and chlorogenic acids, coffee delivers more than just a morning buzz—it acts as a natural antioxidant, helping combat oxidative stress and inflammation tied to chronic illness.
+Loaded with polyphenols and chlorogenic acids, coffee delivers more than just a morning buzz—it acts as a natural antioxidant.

 According to Harvard researchers, enjoying 3 to 5 cups of coffee daily is linked to a lower risk of type 2 diabetes, neurodegenerative diseases like Parkinson’s, and even some forms of cancer.
 Surprising?
 Maybe.
 But the science is solid.